 nen - the unisex pronoun meaning "he or she", or used as a more personal substitute for "it" when denoting an intelligent being of neither gender.

 Nenn - the Nenns are the humans of Ooranye.
 They and Terran humans are telemorphs (sharers of species identity without a common ancestor).
-Nenns differ physically from Terran humans in that Nenns are grey-skinned and have more efficient metabolisms (they don't need to eat so much, and so meals tend on average to be more special occasions on Ooranye than they are on Earth).
-Mentally and morally, Nenns differ from Terrans as follows: Nenns, whether good or evil, are free from all vulgarity; their brains are "hard-wired" with awareness of the periodic table of the elements; they have apparng or context-awareness; there is perhaps a sharper or more conscious division than on Earth between foregrounders and backgrounders - although the categories are not openly admitted.
+Nenns differ physically from Terran humans in that Nenns are grey-skinned and have more efficient metabolisms (they don't need to eat so much, and so meals tend on average to be more special occasions on Ooranye than they are on Earth - see bejeh).
+Mentally and morally, Nenns differ from Terrans as follows: (1) Nenns, whether good or evil, are free from all vulgarity; (2) their brains are "hard-wired" with awareness of the periodic table of the elements; (3) they have apparng or context-awareness; (4) there is a sharper or more conscious division than on Earth between foregrounders and backgrounders - although the categories are not openly admitted.

 Noad - the ruler or "focus" of a city-state.